Charles Vanda, CBS west coast program director later admitted: “I was wrong!”

 The author of the original story was Marie Belloc-Lowndes and it was adapted for Suspense by Harold Medford.
 The music was by Wilbur Hatch.
 Thomas Freebairn-Smith was the announcer.

-SPECIAL THANKS: Film documentarian John Scheinfeld was a college student when he interviewed Charles Vanda and other Suspense notables via cassette tape letter or in-person in the 1970s.
+Film documentarian John Scheinfeld was a college student when he interviewed Charles Vanda and other Suspense notables via cassette tape letter or in-person in the 1970s.
 He provided access to those illuminating recordings.
 Researcher Karl Schadow was able to track down newspaper clips from the New York World Telegram and has also provided numerous insights into the series.
 Don Ramlow has researched Suspense for decades and has been generous with his insights and research conclusions from his information and personal discussions with performers and others.
 International voice actor and performer Keith Scott has been researching Suspense and many other series on a long distance basis from his native Australia.
-He takes advantage of trips stateside over parts of five decades to delve into archives and libraries but also to rub shoulders with actors and writers and others, and sometimes perform with them.
+He takes advantage of past a new trips stateside over parts of five decades to delve into archives and libraries but also to rub shoulders with actors and writers and others, and sometimes perform with them.
 His Suspense and Escape logs are top-notch, and highly recommended.
 The research tools that support the classic radio hobby are incredible: search engines like Google, the newspapers.com archive, worldradiohistory.com, and numerous others all had a role in this blogpost in one manner or another.
-Special thanks to Cobalt Club members (especially “lasombra” and “chasedad”), Martin Grams, members of the Knights of the Turning Table, and the Old Time Radio Researchers, all of whom have provided resources for everyone to find and enjoy this series.
+Special thanks to Cobalt Club members (especially “lasombra” and “chasedad”), members of the Knights of the Turning Table, and the Old Time Radio Researchers, all of whom have provided resources for everyone to find and enjoy this series.

 Images “colorized” with great thanks at www.palette.fm